ChilliCream/graphql-platform/website/src/docs/hotchocolate/security/operation-complexity.md

 }
 ```

-This kind of analysis is entirely static and can just be done by inspecting the query syntax tree.
+This kind of analysis is entirely static and could just be done by inspecting the query syntax tree.
 The impact on the overall execution performance is very low.
 But with this static approach, we do have a very rough idea of the performance.
 Is it correct to apply always a cost of `10` even though we might get one or one hundred books back?

 # Full Request Analysis

-The hot chocolate complexity analysis can also take arguments into account when analyzing complexity.
+The hot chocolate operation complexity analyzer can also take arguments into account when analyzing operation complexity.

-If we look at our data graph, we can see that books actually have an argument that defines how many books are returned.
+If we look at our data graph, we can see that the `books` field actually has an argument that defines how many books are returned.
 The `take` argument, in this case, specifies the maximum books that the field will return.

-When measuring the fields`impact, we can take the argument`take`into account as a multiplier of our cost.
-This means we might want to lower the cost to`5` since now we get a more fine-grained cost calculation by multiplying the complexity of the field with the take argument.
+When measuring the field\`s impact, we can take the argument `take` into account as a multiplier of our cost.
+This means we might want to lower the cost to `5` since now we get a more fine-grained cost calculation by multiplying the complexity of the field with the `take` argument.

 ```graphql
 type Query {